 Oil-rich Kuwait plans to double investments in India; eyes joint projects in third nation.

-Kuwaiti investment in India has been largely indirect through portfolio managers.
+Kuwaiti investment in India has been mostly indirect through portfolio managers.

 Oil-rich Kuwait is planning to double its investments in India from the current five billion dollars taking advantage of the country’s growth story and also exploring third country joint projects with Delhi.

-The Kuwait Investment Authority (KIA) has currently invested five billion USD and plans to double this, senior sources told ET.
-Kuwait is also planning to enter into third country joint projects on the lines of joint Kuwait-Japan investments in third countries, sources indicated.
+The Kuwait Investment Authority (KIA) has currently invested five billion USD and plans to double this; senior sources told ET.
+Kuwait is also planning to enter into third country joint projects on the lines of collective Kuwait-Japan investments in third countries, sources indicated.

-Historically, Indo-Kuwaiti relations have always had an important trade dimension.
+Historically, Indo-Kuwaiti relations have always had a vital trade dimension.
 India has consistently been among the top ten trading partners of Kuwait.
-During 2017-18, Kuwait was the ninth largest oil supplier to India and it meets about 4.63% of India’s energy needs.
-“India is looking for a substantial Kuwaiti investments in oil & gas sector.
-Large business houses of Kuwaiti also have investible surpluses,” according to Ministry of External Affairs (MEA) brief on India-Kuwait ties.
+During 2017-18, Kuwait was the ninth largest oil supplier to India, and it meets about 4.63% of India’s energy needs.
+“India is looking for substantial Kuwaiti investments in oil & gas sector.
+Large business houses of Kuwaiti also have investible surpluses,” according to the Ministry of External Affairs (MEA) brief on India-Kuwait ties.